bjin/mpv-prescalers/README.md

 # Known Issue

-* `nnedi3-nns32-win8x6-{chroma,yuv,all}.hook` are extremely slow with certain version of nvidia driver.
 * Some setup (macOS with AMD driver, or Mesa with old Intel card) are known to have buggy `textureGatherOffset` implementation, which might break `nnedi3` shaders.